-Although there may be hundreds of factors why your Livermore home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are quite common.
-Knowing what they are may create some personal understanding what a technician means when they discuss the options for resolving the problem.
+Although there may be hundreds of factors why your Livermore home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are most common.
+Identifying them may create some personal understanding what a technician means when they discuss the routes for resolving the problem.
 Here are the top five problems that may cause your AC unit to fail.
-Please review these considerations and determine whether you need to schedule an HVAC inspection.
+Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

-Shotty, haphazard or uncertified A/C wiring is risky and a probable fire hazard.
-Bad wiring often prevents the system from getting power or can pop the circuit breaker.
+Shotty, haphazard or uncertified A/C wiring is dangerous and a probable fire hazard.
+Bad wiring can prevent the system from getting power or can pop the circuit breaker.

 - Your Air Conditioner is Low on refrigerant

-Refrigerant (more commonly referred to as Freon) is the chemical that cools the air inside your air conditioning system.
-Reduced levels of refrigerant could imply a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, usually that means there is a leak.
+Refrigerant (also known as Freon) is the chemical that cools the air in your air conditioning system.
+Low refrigerant could imply a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, typically that means there is a leak.
 All refrigerant leaks should be detected and repaired.
-For news about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.
+To learn about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.

-The outside fan is responsible for moving the heat from your Livermore home to the outside air.
-If the fan on the outside unit doesn’t operate properly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
-Worse yet, it may cause internal damage to the compressor.
+The fan on your outside AC unit is responsible for moving the heat from your Livermore home to the outside air.
+If the fan on the outside unit doesn’t operate properly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
+The consequence of this action could result in internal damage to the compressor.

 - Outside air conditioner unit not functional